Gressling/cheminf-EDU/machineLearning/les_unit_operations_degradation/README.md

 ## Overview

-This repository houses a dataset derived from a comprehensive study aimed at uncovering operational inefficiencies within a manufacturing process.
-The dataset encapsulates data collected from various unit operations, detailing parameters and degradation metrics.
+This repository presents a comprehensive dataset derived from an extensive study focused on identifying and mitigating operational inefficiencies within a manufacturing process.
+The dataset captures detailed metrics across various unit operations and workflow steps, providing a holistic view of parameters influencing operational performance and inefficiency scores.

+## Importance

+Efficient manufacturing processes are pivotal for minimizing costs, optimizing resource utilization, and ensuring consistent product quality.
+This dataset plays a crucial role in diagnosing and addressing operational bottlenecks, thereby enhancing overall productivity and competitiveness in the market.

 ## Dataset Description